Propagating oregano from cuttings is a great way to get free oregano plants for your garden.

 - Strip off leaves from each stems’ bottom 2″

-- Dip the stem in a growth hormone and plant in potting soil OR
+- Dip the stem in a growth hormone and plant in potting soil (optional – see step 4 for the alternative option)

 - Place the stem in a glass of water for a few weeks until mature roots have grown before planting